MKU (company): Technology

 MKU has its centres of research & development in India and Germany that develop ballistic protection technologies for the company.
 Additionally it has its own In house Ballistic testing laboratory in Germany which can conduct ballistic testing up to STANAG Level IV including various other prevalent testing standards, globally.
 It recently launched a new technology which it terms as the 6th generation ballistic protection technology by the name "GEN-6" offering a substantial reduction in the weight and thickness of personal body armour by 40% and 30% respectively.

 MKU's Mukut combat helmets are manufactured using its RHT (Reduced Helmet Trauma) technology which provides protection from bullets and fragments and reduces head and skull injuries.
 More importantly, it reduces the resultant trauma, arising due to BABT (Behind Armour Blunt Trauma), by over 40 per cent as compared to standard conventional composite helmets, according to the tests conducted by HP White Laboratory, USA.

 The company has recently been contracted by the Government of India to manufacture and supply 1.59 lakh ballistic helmets to the Indian Army.
 The deal is estimated to be worth ₹170-180 crore.
 It's the first time in the last two decades that the Army has placed such a big order for helmets with an aim to enhance the fighting capability of its soldiers and provide them better protection on the battlefield.

 The existing helmets have serious limitations as they provide safety against only splinters, rocks, and bullets that have ricocheted and grazed the helmets.
 The soldier will likely incur injury or lose his life if the bullet is hit directly on the helmet.
 A crucial factor about the new helmets is they are bullet proof and can bear impact of 9 mm ammunition fired from a short distance.
 About 6000 of these helmets will go to the Indian Navy, and many of these helmets will be designed for integration with modern communication and night vision devices.
 These helmets are part of the modern military equipment that is designed to protect and improve the lethality of the soldiers engaged in counter-insurgency or counter terrorist operations.

+In November 2023, the MKU showcased their Kavro Doma 360 at the Milipol Paris which is said to be the first combat helmet to be able to withstand high-calibre bullets.
+It can sustain 5 direct hits from an AK-47 rifle from a 10 m distance.
+It also provides 360° protection including from front, back, left, right or crown (top).
+The weight ranges from 1.55-1.90 kg.
+The design was tested against 7.62×39mm mild steel core (MSC), M80 NATO BALL, and M193 rifle bullets.
+The technology was a result of 5 years of research & development.